 For all of the above reasons, you want to make sure your credit score is accurate.
 And you can do this through credit monitoring.
 Monitoring your credit profile will help ensure that only accurate information is presented to potential lenders or those who are looking at your credit profile.
 It can also alert you to any changes that occur.
 If you notice something out of the ordinary, it may be an indicator that your identity has been stolen.
 This can be catastrophic.
 And if you are in the military, you have most likely been exposed to identity theft.

 Thankfully, there are many ways you can monitor your credit history and credit score for free.
 You can visit annualcreditreport.com to get your credit history, but they don’t offer your credit score.
-But you can monitor your credit for free through several different websites.
+But you can monitor your credit for free through several different websites, such as Credit Karma, Credit Sesame, Experian, and even through many banking and credit card websites.
 In fact, several banks recently began offering a free credit monitoring service for their customers.
-USAA recently began offering this to their members.
-Here is what USAA offers.

 CreditCheck & ID Monitor (Experian)